andriiwho/awCore/README.md

 Q: Can I use this in my project?
 A: Absolutely!
 That's what it's here for!

 ## 📄 License
-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT License: see the LICENSE file for details